Session: End-To-End Encrypted Conversations With Minimal Metadata Leakage: Attacks Future Work

 \subsection{Social Network Discovery}

-As previously discussed, common messaging applications like WhatsApp, Facebook Messenger, and Signal typically require users to provide their phone number or email address upon registration.
-These apps are then able to hook into users' contact lists and social networks to discover which of a user's phone contacts or social network friends are already using the application, users are then able to quickly and easily initiate contact within the app.
-This is a powerful feature, as users do not need to spend time establishing connections with other users or building a new social network within the app.
+As previously discussed, common messaging applications like WhatsApp, Facebook Messenger, and Signal typically require the user to provide their phone number or email address upon registration.
+These apps are then able to access the user's pre-existing contact lists and social networks to discover which of their phone contacts or social network are already using the application---or, indeed, to prompt the user to invite their friends to the application.
+Users are then able to quickly and easily initiate contact within the app.

-However, this type of contact discovery is not well-suited to Session's design or its philosophy, as this functionality intrinsically requires users to link their accounts to a real-world identity to enable discovery.
-A better, more privacy-friendly potential approach might be to provide new Session users with the option to send a message through their existing communications channels (such as SMS and email), inviting their contacts to download Session and add them via their public key.
+However, this type of contact discovery is not well suited to Session's design nor its philosophy, as this functionality intrinsically requires users to link their accounts to a real-world identity to enable discovery.
+Further work should be done to investigate non-identifying ways to quickly bootstrap existing social networks into Session.